 International advisory board

-SUPERA international advisory board is composed by scholars and policy‐makers with a strong field expertise in topics such as gender statistics, data mining, assistance to the victims of sexual harassment and gender‐based violence, gender equality and diversity policies in complex organisations, concepts and methods for researching the impact of gender diversity on research performance.
+Our international advisory board is made up of scholars and policymakers with considerable field expertise in topics such as: gender statistics, data mining, assistance to the victims of sexual harassment and gender‐based violence, gender equality and diversity policies in complex organizations, impact of gender diversity on research performance.

-Anne‐Laure Humbert, Global Centre for Gender and Leadership of Cranfield Management School (UK).
-Anne‐Laure Humbert is a researcher with an extensive experience in the area of women and gender within the economy and society, with particular attention to work and organisations, entrepreneurship and work‐life balance.
+Anne‐Laure Humbert is a researcher with extensive experience in the area of women and gender issues in the economy and society, with special reference to work and organizations, entrepreneurship and work‐life balance.
 She is an expert in the application of advanced quantitative methods of comparative social and economic analysis.
-From 2012 to 2015, she was Gender Expert (Research, Statistics, Indices) at the European Institute for Gender Equality, where she actively contributed to develop the EIGE’s Gender Equality Index.
+From 2012 to 2015 she was Gender Expert (Research, Statistics, Indices) at the European Institute for Gender Equality, where she actively contributed to developing the EIGE’s Gender Equality Index.